 Biography, Performance, and Research

-Orchestral Music, his previous Naxos release recorded at Abbey Road Studios by the same performers, was greeted as “fresh and exuberant” by Gramophone, which noted its “explosions of sound and colour,” “big sweeping melodies” and “considerable motor energy.”
+Orchestral Music, his previous Naxos release recorded at Abbey Road Studios by the same performers, was greeted as “fresh and exuberant” by Gramophone, which noted its “explosions of sound and colour.”
 Awarded five stars by BBC Music Magazine, the disc was heralded by National Public Radio as “brilliantly orchestrated and impeccably constructed.”
 Also awarding the disc five stars, Audiophile Audition called his Symphony in One Movement: Threnody “truly a work of genius.”
-A new release, devoted entirely to Gallagher’s music for piano as recorded by Frank Huang at WFMT studios in Chicago, is forthcoming and anticipated on the Centaur label.
+Released in August 2016 on the Centaur label is a disc devoted entirely to Gallagher’s works for piano recorded by Frank Huang at WFMT studios in Chicago.

-Included on 16 published compact discs on the Naxos, Musical Heritage Society, Vienna Modern Masters, ERM, Summit, Capstone, Promuse, Beauport Classical and Altissimo labels, his compositions have been broadcast by more than 120 classical radio stations in the U.S. and abroad.
-The VMM recording of his Berceuse has been broadcast more than 110 times by Colorado Public Radio and more than 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.
+Included on 17 published compact discs on the Naxos, Centaur, Musical Heritage Society, Vienna Modern Masters, ERM, Summit, Capstone, Promuse, Beauport Classical and Altissimo labels, his compositions have been broadcast by more than 150 classical radio stations in the U.S. and abroad.
+The VMM recording of his Berceuse has been broadcast more than 150 times by Colorado Public Radio and more than 50 times over Radio Stephansdom Klassiksender, 107.3 FM, Vienna, Austria.

-He has been the recipient of awards, grants, fellowships, or recognition from the Ohio Arts Council, the Charles Ives Center for American Music, Meet the Composer, the Yaddo Corporation, the Atlantic Center for the Arts, the Virginia Center for the Creative Arts, The Petit Jean International Art Song Festival, the Barlow International Composition Contest, the Virginia Chapter of College Band Directors National Association, and The College of Wooster Henry Luce III Award for Distinguished Scholarship.
+The recipient in 2016 of an Ohio Arts Council Individual Excellence Award for composition, Gallagher has received awards, grants, fellowships, or recognition from the Charles Ives Center for American Music, Meet the Composer, the Yaddo Corporation, the Atlantic Center for the Arts, the Virginia Center for the Creative Arts, The Petit Jean International Art Song Festival, the Barlow International Composition Contest, the Virginia Chapter of the College Band Directors National Association, and The College of Wooster Henry Luce III Award for Distinguished Scholarship.

-He teaches Composition, Orchestration, Twentieth-Century Music Theory, Counterpoint, and Seminar in Music of Living Composers, a course he originated.
+He teaches Composition, Orchestration, Theory Since 1900, Counterpoint, and Seminar in Music of Living Composers, a course he originated.